chenxingqiang/secret-learn/doc/modules/feature_extraction.rst

     but this term is less accurate: several encodings can exist for a single character set.

-The text feature extractors in jax-sklearn know how to decode text files, but only if you tell them what encoding the files are in.
+The text feature extractors in secret-learn know how to decode text files, but only if you tell them what encoding the files are in.
 The :class:`CountVectorizer` takes an ``encoding`` parameter for this purpose.
 For modern text files, the correct encoding is probably UTF-8,